Comprehensive Lean Program

 How are your classes better than other options?

-Our classes are focused on the various roles different people will own as part or a Lean Transformation program.
+Our classes are focused on the various roles different people will own as part of a Lean Transformation program.
 Almost everyone will be project team members and help with continuous improvement.
 Others will lead value stream mapping projects, problem solving efforts, or other types of projects.
 A relatively few will have leadership roles and responsibility for overall program management.

 Our family of training and certification programs includes: